Huzo/notebook_for_tictactoe/README.md

-Just a simple Tic-Tac-Toe game programmed in Python
+A very simple program for the game TicTacToe written in Jupyter Notebook